 Only 100 Days Until Black Friday!
 Here's What You Need to Get Ready Now

-Black Friday season will be heating up roughly a month from now, so it is our solemn duty as deal experts to impart some Black Friday wisdom upon our faithful fans on this, the day the countdown officially begins.
+Black Friday season will be heating up roughly a month from now, so it is our solemn duty as deal experts to impart some wisdom on upcoming Black Friday sales upon our faithful fans on this, the day the countdown officially begins.